Michael Hutchence: Stardom and acting career

 In March 1985, after Hutchence and INXS recorded their album The Swing (1984), WEA released the Australian version of Dekadance as a limited edition cassette only EP of six tracks including remixes from the album.
 The cassette also included a cover version of Nancy Sinatra and Lee Hazlewood's hit "Jackson", which Hutchence sang as a duet with Jenny Morris, a backing singer for The Swing sessions.
 The EP reached No 2 on the Kent Music Report Albums Chart.
 Hutchence provided vocals for new wave band Beargarden's 1985 single release.

 On 19 May 1984, INXS won seven awards at the Countdown Music and Video Awards ceremony, including Best Songwriter for Hutchence and Andrew, and Most Popular Male for Hutchence.
 They performed "Burn for You" dressed in Akubras (a brand of hats) and Drizabones (a brand of outdoor coats/oilskin jackets) followed by Hutchence and Morris singing "Jackson" to close.

-In 1986, Hutchence played Sam, the male lead in the Australian film Dogs in Space, directed by long-time INXS music video collaborator Richard Lowenstein.
-Hutchence provided four songs to the film's soundtrack.
+In 1986, Hutchence played Sam, the male lead in the Australian film Dogs in Space, directed by Richard Lowenstein, who also directed several music videos for INXS.
+Hutchence provided four original songs to the film's soundtrack.
 Also working on the film and its soundtrack, as music director, was Ollie Olsen (ex-Whirlywirld).

 Late in 1986, before commencing work on a new INXS album and while supposedly taking an eight-month break, the band's management decided to stage the Australian Made tour as a series of major outdoor concerts across the country.
 The roster featured INXS, Jimmy Barnes (Cold Chisel), Models, Divinyls, Mental as Anything, the Triffids and I'm Talking.
 To promote the tour, Hutchence and Barnes shared vocals on the Easybeats cover "Good Times" and "Laying Down the Law", which Barnes co-wrote with Beers, Andrew Farriss, Jon Farriss, Hutchence and Pengilly.
 "Good Times" was used as the theme for the concert series of 1986–1987.
 It peaked at No. 2 on the Australian charts, and months later was featured in the Joel Schumacher film The Lost Boys and its soundtrack, allowing it to peak at No. 47 in the US on 1 August 1987.
 Divinyls' lead singer Chrissy Amphlett enjoyed the tour and reconnected with Hutchence, stating that "[he] was a sweet man, who said in one interview that he wanted me to have his baby".
 In 1987, Hutchence provided vocals for Richard Clapton's album Glory Road, which was produced by Jon Farriss.